 Wondering if you can tour the Louvre virtually from home?
 Here’s my guide to exploring all the Louvre’s must see masterpieces online from home.

-If you love art, the Louvre is likely on your Paris or museum bucket list.
-The Louvre is the largest, busiest, most visited museum in the world.
-It has 35,000 works of art from the 6th century BC to the 19th century AD.
-It's a sumptuous Renaissance palace itself.
+It displays 35,000 works of art from the 6th century BC to the 19th century AD.
+It’s a sumptuous Renaissance palace itself.

 As you might guess from that description, the Louvre can be an intimidating madhouse.
 It’s a bacchanalia of crowds, flashes, selfie sticks, and people trying to skip queues and touch the art.
 It can seem overwhelming.

 Layout of the Louvre